What You Should Know About Filing a Mechanics Lien in Florida Part 5

 It is important to realize that you are not allowed to include any of the following within a mechanics lien:

 - Lien fees

 - Claims/lost profits on unperformed work

 - Any legally theoretical claims

 Some of these amounts may be recoverable in litigation, but they should never be included on the lien.
 A lien is statutorily limited to the value of the permanent improvement you made to the property.

 Work With An Experienced Orlando Construction Attorney

 Filing a mechanics lien is a complex process governed by an array of rules and regulations.
-Cotney Construction Law is passionate about the construction industry, and our attorneys have a combined 100+ years of construction law experience.
+Cotney Attorneys & Consultants is passionate about the construction industry, and our attorneys have a combined 100+ years of construction law experience.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.